-Under each web article, you will see details such as the number of total social media shares on Facebook, Pinterest, LinkedIn and also Trending Score which is built on some factors.
+Under each web article, you will see details such as the number of total social media shares on Facebook, Pinterest, and LinkedIn and Trending Score, which is built on some factors.

 By clicking on the “Eye” icon, you can preview the article inside ContentStudio.

-Click on “View Original Article” to open the original article in a new tab.
+Click “View Original Article” to open the original article in a new tab.

-Another convenient feature in ContentStudio Discovery module is the ability to find Twitter Influencers.
+Another convenient feature in the ContentStudio Discovery module is the ability to find Twitter Influencers.

-If you’d like to see more content from a particular domain, click on yellow three dots and then click on “All Articles” option.
+If you’d like to see more content from a particular domain, click on the yellow three dots and then click on the “All Articles” option.